Skip navigation

 Before using alitretinoin,

-• Tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using alitretinoin.
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+• tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using alitretinoin gel.

-• The following nonprescription product may interact with alitretinoin: insect repellants containing DEET.
-Be sure to let your doctor and pharmacist know that you are using these products before you start using alitretinoin.
-Do not start any of these products while using alitretinoin without discussing with your healthcare provider.
+• the following nonprescription products may interact with alitretinoin: insect repellents containing DEET.
+Be sure to let your doctor and pharmacist know that you are using these products before you start using alitretinoin gel.
+Do not start any of these products while using alitretinoin gel without discussing with your healthcare provider.

 • plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Alitretinoin may make your skin sensitive to sunlight.